appfactorysrl/aqua-ad-widget/README.md

 - `location`: Current page URL (optional, uses AquaConfig.setDefaultLocation if not specified)
 - `ratio`: Aspect ratio for the widget (optional, default: 16/9).
 Used when width is specified or when taking 100% container width
 - `autoGrow`: When true, uses the actual ad dimensions to set the aspect ratio (optional, default: false)
+- `adCount`: Number of ads to load for carousel functionality (optional, default: 1).
+When > 1, displays ads in a carousel with dot navigation.
+Use 'auto' to automatically load up to 5 ads

 ## Supported Banner Types